Tale of the Mummy: Plot

-In 1948, Egypt, an archeological dig led by Richard Turkel reaches a tomb identified as belonging to Talos, apparently cursed.
+In 1948, Egypt, an archeological dig led by Richard Turkel reaches a supposedly cursed tomb belonging to Talos.
 The hieroglyphics at the entrance warn that all should avoid the place.
-Despite this, they open the chamber's door only to be blasted with a cloud of dust, causing the archeologists to crumble apart as if made of fragile stone.
+Despite this, they open the chamber's door only to be blasted with a cloud of dust, causing the archeologists bodies to crumble apart.
 Richard manages to blow the tomb shut, killing himself in the process.

 In 1999, Richard's granddaughter Sam Turkel continues where he left off.
 Sam, Brad, Burke, and another member of the team break into Talos' burial chamber and see a sarcophagus suspended from the ceiling.
 Burke falls to his death after he reaches for an amulet, while Brad has a seizure while experiencing Talos' past atrocities.

-Nine months later, a power cut occurs before Talos' sarcophagus is going for an exhibition.
-The container holding the sarcophagus is broken open.
+Nine months later, a power cut occurs before Talos' sarcophagus is going for an exhibition in which it is broken open.
 Later, a foreigner is killed and his eyes removed.
-Detective Riley is assigned to the case for investigation and he thinks the killer will undoubtedly strike again.
+Detective Riley is assigned to the case and believes the killer will strike again.
 Later, Talos kills several people and removes different organs from different victims.

-Riley approach Sam as he think Brad is a prime suspect, while she explains the core of Talos' myth to Riley: Talos directed that his followers remove his body parts, and they believed he would someday be resurrected to reclaim them, gaining physical perfection and immortality.
+Riley approaches Sam as he thinks Brad is a prime suspect, while she explains the core of Talos' myth to Riley: Talos directed that his followers remove his body parts, and they believed he would someday be resurrected to reclaim them, gaining physical perfection and immortality.

 Later, Brad is arrested and tells Talos' history to Riley: Talos was exiled from Greece for sorcery and came to Egypt, where he fell in love, and in a pagan ceremony, married the Pharaoh's daughter, Nefriama.
-Neighbouring countries ordered the Pharaoh to kill Talos, as all who opposed him were struck with disease or tortured into believing his theology.
+All who opposed him were struck with disease or tortured into believing his theology, so the Pharaoh ordered him dead.
 To save Nefriama from death, the Pharaoh told her about Talos' upcoming execution, and she, in turn, told Talos.
 When the Pharaoh's army reached Talos' chamber, they saw Nefriama eating Talos' heart.
 The followers of Talos were all put to death, including Nefriama.
 Riley guesses that the murder victims are reincarnations of the Pharaoh's followers.
 Brad believes Sam is Nefriama's reincarnation and killing her is the only way to stop Talos, who plans to be reborn when the planets align.
-Brad further explains that part of Talos' curse is that anyone who knows what is going on will be deemed crazy.
+Brad further explains that part of Talos' curse is that anyone who knows what is going on will be deemed crazy, like himself.
 After Riley steps out of the interrogating cell, Talos appears and kills Detective Bartone and Brad.
-A reborn Talos tracks down Sam to her apartment, but she manages to get away; however, Talos captures her after posing as a dog.
+A reborn Talos tracks down Sam and captures her.